In the Lines of Mariana Sabido

 ...

 To my grandmother.
-Every night she would lie in bed and write letters and letters to everyone.
+Every night she would lie in bed and write letters to everyone.
 To my daughters, to whom I write continuously.
 I have boxes of postcards and letters saved for them to open one day.
 And also to my godfather.
 For years we wrote to each other via letter.

 What inspires you to create?